Loan Programs

 Keep track of how much you are borrowing

 Keep good records.
 Repaying your student loans is a serious matter and it’s important to keep accurate records of how much you are borrowing.
-Use the U.S. Department of Education’s National Student Loan Data System (NSLDS) at https://nslds.ed.gov , the central database for federal student aid, to keep track of all of your federal student loans.
+You can check on your student loan information by logging in at studentaid.gov/fsa-id/sign-in/landing.

 Student Loan Ombudsman